Menzies Campbell: Resignation of leadership

 Campbell resigned as leader of the Liberal Democrats on 15 October 2007.
 The announcement was made from the steps of Cowley Street by Party President Simon Hughes.
 Alongside him was deputy Leader Vince Cable; they praised Campbell's leadership and said the party owed him a debt of gratitude.
 In his letter of resignation, addressed to Hughes, Campbell stated, "It has become clear that following the Prime Minister's decision not to hold an election, questions about leadership are getting in the way of further progress by the party".

 Cable became acting leader of the Liberal Democrats until a leadership election could be held.
 Campbell became the first elected leader of the Liberal Democrats who left the leadership without ever leading the party to a general election.
-Following the resignation, a leadership contender, Nick Clegg, alleged that Campbell had been a victim of ageism throughout his term as party leader, saying he had been treated "appallingly" and subject to "barely disguised ageism".
+Following the resignation, a leadership contender, Nick Clegg, alleged that Campbell had been a victim of ageism throughout his term as party leader, saying he had been treated "appallingly" and subject to "barely disguised ageism"; his successor Clegg was over 25 years his junior.

 Concerns about ageism directed at Campbell from the media had also been raised by the charity Age Concern in September 2006.
 Gordon Lishman, the director of the charity, said "the recent media coverage poking fun at Sir Menzies has brought to light the age discrimination that is epidemic in the media and society".
 Attacking media coverage that seemed to focus on his age, Lishman added "clearly the media needs to update its attitudes and get with the times; people are living and working longer and age discrimination is out dated".

 Expenses claims

-Sir Menzies Campbell reportedly claimed around £10,000 over two years to redesign his flat in London, which included the purchasing of a king-sized bed, scatter cushions and a small flat screen television.
-It was also claimed that on occasions Campbell spent eight hundred pounds a month on food.
+Campbell reportedly claimed around £10,000 over two years to redesign his flat in London, which included the purchasing of a king-sized bed, scatter cushions and a small flat screen television.
+It was also claimed that on occasions Campbell spent £800 a month on food.
 Campbell said he believed that the claims were "within the spirit and letter of the rules" as the flat had not been renovated for 20 years.

 Retirement from the House of Commons

 On 9 October 2013, Campbell announced that he would stand down as a Member of Parliament at the 2015 general election.
 He said: "It is always a regret to begin the process of retiring from the House of Commons but I believe now is the time to start".
 Liberal Democrat Leader Nick Clegg paid tribute, saying Campbell "served this country and our party with unparalleled distinction".

 There was speculation in 2013 that he would be offered a seat in the House of Lords – an opportunity in which, during an interview with Chat Politics, Campbell declared his interest.
 He became a life peer and a member of the House of Lords in October 2015.
-Campbell has stated that he believes the House of Lords should be "mainly elected" and will continue to promote that idea "within the house itself."
+Campbell stated that he believed the House of Lords should be "mainly elected" and that he would continue to promote that idea "within the house itself."